Get help finding somewhere to live if you've left or are about to leave prison.

 - didn't pay rent when you were in prison

-Get legal advice if the council says you're intentionally homeless.
-You may be able to challenge the decision.
+If the council says you're intentionally homeless, you may be able to challenge the decision.

 Help before you leave prison